Code-Institute-Submissions/weightbearer/README.md

 ## UX

-I've created a website which centralises resources that would otherwise be spread across a number of social media websites.
+I have created a website which centralises resources that would otherwise be spread across a number of social media websites.
 The band currently uses Bandcamp for hosting and selling music, Spotify and YouTube for streaming and Facebook for publicity and events.

 ### Styling Decisions